Rental Guides · Last updated 2 June 2026

 The Bottom Line

-For most people renting in La Linea to commute to Gibraltar, Centro is the sweet spot: walkable to the border, central, and not the most expensive.
-La Atunara is the budget option if you have a car or do not mind the bus.
-La Alcaidesa is for higher earners who want more and are happy to drive.
-Santa Margarita and Poniente sit in between, each with a specific appeal.
+For most people renting in La Linea to commute to Gibraltar, Centro is the sweet spot: walkable to the border, central, and not the most expensive option in the city.
+La Atunara is the value choice if you have a car or are happy taking the bus.
+Alcaidesa suits higher earners who want more space and modern stock and are happy to drive.
+Santa Margarita and Poniente sit between those extremes, each with a specific appeal.

 Frequently Asked Questions